python/mypy/CONTRIBUTING.md

 #### (1) Fork the mypy repository

-Within Github, navigate to <https://github.com/python/mypy> and fork the repository.
+Within GitHub, navigate to <https://github.com/python/mypy> and fork the repository.

 #### (2) Clone the mypy repository and enter into it